-For ketoers with a sweet tooth, the idea of waving goodbye to all forms of sugar seems a bit daunting.
-Luckily, there are plenty of low carb and low calorie sweeteners that are better than sugar.
+For keto dieters with a sweet tooth, the idea of waving goodbye to all forms of sugar can seem daunting.
+Luckily, there are plenty of low-carb and low-calorie sweeteners that are better for you than sugar.

 Sugars are a type of carbohydrate that provides your body with energy.

-Sugar, from all sources, easily kicks you out of ketosis because it spikes your blood sugar and makes your cells run on glucose.
+Sugar from all sources will kick you out of ketosis because it spikes your blood sugar and makes your cells run on glucose.

-If you’re looking for a low carb sugar substitute, it’s important to make sure there are no hidden carbs in the sweetener.
+If you’re looking for a low-carb sugar substitute, make sure there are no hidden carbs in the sweetener.
 Remember: sugar-free doesn’t always mean it won’t affect your insulin levels.

 The Difference Between Sugars in Food and Sugars in Your Cupboard